Multimedia & Website DevelopmentCategory: Prejudged Project & Objective Test

 - The project portion of the event will count for 85% of the final score, and the objective test will count for 15% of the final score.

 The general event guidelines below are applicable to all national competitive events.
 Please review and follow these guidelines when competing at the national level.
-When competing at the state level, check the state guidelines since they may differ.
+When competing at the state level, check your state guidelines since they may differ.

 - Dues: Competitors must have paid FBLA national and state dues by 11:59 p.m.
 Eastern Time on March 1 of the current school year.